Clock Tower (SNES)

 There's one unused portrait of a rather distressed Jennifer.
 The background color is fully capable of changing depending on Jennifer's life, like all others.
 It can be brought back with Pro Action Replay (PAR) code 7FCA4709.
 This portrait appears in the PlayStation port if Jennifer drinks from the cupboard in the kitchen and the drink knocks her out.

 Two unused cursor sprites are loaded into VRAM, along with the regular cursor and items.
 The size of the first one makes it similar to the item selection cursor for the inventory in the PC version.
 The other one looks like something an in-game editor would use during development.
 The player palette was used for these images, as the normal cursor palette wasn't suitable.

 This green dagger can't be found anywhere in the mansion, and it was part of a removed puzzle (read below).
-Can be brought back with PAR code 7E132306, but does not interact with anything.
+Can be brought back with Pro Action Replay (PAR) code 7E132306, but does not interact with anything.
 When equipped, it's named "青銅の短剣" (bronze dagger).

 This unused key sprite is only found in the SNES version.
 Since the item tiles and item IDs are in the same order, one can assume that this is the "Ceremony Key", which comes after the "Copper Key" in the list.
 The four keys that normally don't show up in the inventory can all be placed there by hacking.
 Doing that won't show any valid sprites, though.

 | Jennifer Unused Graphics|

 Many animations were replaced or just never implemented.